envi/olesia-khomchyn.github.io/docs/Metadata_Controlling.md

 ```
 ## <span style="color: #F05D30">minimal</span>

-If you want to save on network bandwith size but still need some metadata for correct response processing, the format query option should contain odata.metadata=minimal.
+If you want to save on network bandwidth size but still need some metadata for correct response processing, the format query option should contain odata.metadata=minimal.
 It means that the service removes metadata information from the payload wherever possible.
 This is a default value for the odata.metadata parameter and will be assumed if no other values are specified.
 The response contains the following common annotation:

 ```title="Request Example"